Integrable spin chains and the Clifford group: Clifford group transformations

 Now, if the operator $M_{j_1,\dots ,j_L}^{i_1,\dots,i_L}$ defined in \eqref{eq:MPO} is unitary, then it is called a matrix product unitary (MPU)---note that we take the trace and so this operator is of the periodic boundary condition form.
-It has been shown that MPUs are equivalent to QCAs \cite{Cirac2017,Csahinouglu2018}, and so will necessarily be locality-preserving.
+It has been shown that MPUs are equivalent to QCAs \cite{Cirac2017,Csahinouglu2018,Piroli20}, and so will necessarily be locality-preserving.

 Let us now relate this equivalence to the MPOs considered in this work.
 Firstly, using the graphical argument of Figure \ref{fig:MPOuchain}, our definition of $U_\textrm{chain}$ in \eqref{eq:uchainopen} is an MPO with open boundary (there is no trace corresponding to summing over a virtual index between site $L$ and site $1$).
 Since the basic Clifford transformation $U$ is unitary, the resulting MPO is unitary and is moreover a Clifford transformation in $\mathcal{C}_L$.
 However, this does not define an MPU, since the definition of an MPU is for the periodic boundary condition form of the MPO.
-Hence, there is no equivalence between this construction and QCAs.
+Hence, there is no equivalence between this construction\footnote{For a detailed discussion of the relationship between tensor networks and QCAs see \cite{Piroli20}.} and QCAs.
 Indeed, for $U_\mathrm{chain}$ derived from \eqref{eq:KWtransform}---the Kramers-Wannier duality---we saw that this family of MPOs is not necessarily locality-preserving.
 In fact, this duality is discussed in detail in \cite{Aasen16}.
 In that paper, a \emph{periodic} MPO form for the Kramers-Wannier duality is given.
 One can show that this MPO fits the construction we are considering, and is built out of a basic Clifford transformation\footnote{This basic Clifford transformation is the same as \eqref{eq:KWtransform} followed by an on-site change of basis on site $n$: $X_n\rightarrow Z_n$, $Z_n\rightarrow X_n$.
 In $U_\mathrm{chain}$ this means we do this basis change on every site apart from the right-most site.}:

 Using this basic Clifford to construct $U_\mathrm{chain}$ leads to the (bulk) transformation $X_n \rightarrow Z_{n-1}Z_{n}$ and $Z_nZ_{n+1}\rightarrow X_n$.
 The corresponding periodic MPO (as in Figure \ref{fig:MPOuchain}(c)) is more subtle.
 The analysis in \cite{Aasen16} shows that it is not invertible (and hence not unitary) by analysing the fusion algebra with the spin-flip operator $\prod_n X_n$.
 More generally, if we take a basic Clifford transformation $U$ and use this to construct a periodic boundary MPO (given in Figure \ref{fig:MPOuchain}(c)), this is not necessarily unitary and so is not necessarily an MPU.
 However, if $U_\textrm{chain}$ is locality preserving, then conjugation by $U_{\mathrm{chain}}$ acts as a Clifford QCA.
 This means by the general arguments in \cite{Cirac2017,Csahinouglu2018} that there exists a periodic MPU form.
 Our analysis below allows us, using elementary calculations, to give such a periodic form directly for transformations of interest (see Section \ref{sec:commuting}).